 As Scientific American talks about.

-You’ve heard the numbers: More than half of the world’s people now live in cities, and in just a few decades more than two thirds of the globe’s rapidly growing population will be urban.
+You’ve heard the numbers.
+Cause more than half of the world’s people now live in cities.
+As well as, in just a few decades more than two thirds of the globe’s rapidly growing population will be urban.
 Because cities already suck up much of the planet’s resources and generate much of its waste, these trends threaten to make Earth miserable unless cities become more sustainable.